LMSAIH/BuildNightsExercises/Week1/ToDolList/instructions.md

 @Author: Axel Gael Velasquez Castaneda

+If reading on github, please open it on raw, or download it and view it on your vscode.

 Step by step guide to create this amazing little project!

 Hello and welcome, dear build nights attender, I hope this is to your liking, and you are able to learn something from this.
 Here we will cover some of the major topics on HTML/CSS/JS, all in a simple, yet compelling project.
 Without further do: